glangmead/longhead/content/posts/2025-01-18-nazi-seizure-of-power-book-review.md

 ## The opposition party

 The worker's party was the Socialist party, the SPD.
-They seemed to fully understand the Nazi thread on the one hand, but offered only ineffectual strategies on the other hand.
+They seemed to fully understand the Nazi threat on the one hand, but offered only ineffectual strategies on the other hand.
 We can recognize a lot of this in today's Democratic party.

 After the (small number of) bankruptcies that affected the middle class: